 '''

 PrincipalName ::= SEQUENCE {

-name-type[0] INTEGER,
+name-type [0] INTEGER,

-name-string[1] SEQUENCE OF GeneralString
+name-string [1] SEQUENCE OF GeneralString

 }

 '''

 Within this data structure, name-type MUST be NT-SRV-HST (which has the value of 3 according to the Kerberos specification).
-The name-string element of the data structure MUST have exactly two components, where the 1st component has the string value "CMS" (without the quotes) and the 2nd component is the CMS's FQDN.
+The name-string element of the data structure MUST have exactly two components, where the first component has the string value "cms" (without the quotes) and the second component is the CMS's FODN in lower case.

-For full syntax of Kerberos principal names, refer to Appendix B.
+For the full syntax of Kerberos principal names, refer to Appendix B.

-6.4.6.4 Provisioning Server
+6.4.5.4 Provisioning Server

-When a PacketCable MTA Provisioning Server is acting in the role of an SNMP manager, its MUST use a principal name of type NT-SRV-HST (3) with the following two components:
+When a PacketCable MTA Provisioning Server is acting in the role of an SNMP manager, it MUST use a principal name of type NT-SRV-HST (3) with the following two components:

-- 1. "MTAProvSrvr" (without quotes) - 2.
-FQDN of the Provisioning Server where <realm> is the Kerberos realm of the Provisioning Server.
+- 1. "mtaprovsrvr" (without quotes) - 2. the FQDN of the Provisioning Server (in lower case)

-When in an ASCII representation, the Provisioning Server's principal identifier MUST be as follows:
+In ASCII representation, the Provisioning Server's principal identifier MUST be as follows:

-'''

-MTAProvSrvr /<Prov Server FQDN>@<realm>
+mtaprovsrvr/<Prov Server FQDN>@<realm>

-'''